 Bugs are often poorly reported.
 Building an attitude to help narrow down the problem make it easier for the developers to fix it.
 Whatever you discover, add it to the ticket in the bug system for all to see.

 Fix a bug

-Finding an interesting bug in ticket system and try to fix it is a best practical way to contribute to the open source project.
+Finding an interesting bug in the ticket system and try to fix it is the best practical way to contribute to the open source project.
 Remember to follow the guideline and during your working period, document whatever you know to help the later contributors.
 Write some tests if you can.